dhivya3818/Quantum-Sampling-Exam-Timetabler/README.md

 # Exam Timetabling

-This app demonstrates how exam timetables can be optimised using D-Wave's Quantum annealers.
+This app demonstrates how exam timetables can be optimised using D-Wave's Quantum Annealers.

-Given a list of exams being sit by each student, we try to schedule these exams across a specified number of time slots so that conflicting exams (i.e. exams with shared resources such as students, classrooms, etc.) are spread out as much as possible.
+Given a list of exams being sat by each student, we try to schedule these exams across a specified number of time slots so that conflicting exams (i.e. exams with shared resources such as students, classrooms, etc.) are spread out as much as possible.

 Here is an example showing a timetable of 10 exams over 4 days being optimised by the quantum computer, across 1000 reads:

 ![Exam Timetable](exam-timetable.gif)

 ## Usage